vitessio/website/content/en/docs/13.0/user-guides/vschema-guide/subsharding-vindex.md

 A subsharding vindex is a functional unique vindex.
 It is represented by using a set of columns from the table.
 If all the columns are provided in query routing using where clause then it is routed to single shard.
-If subset of columns in order of the appearance are provided then the qiuery is routed to subset of shards instead of all shards.
+If subset of columns in order of the appearance are provided then the query is routed to subset of shards instead of all shards.

 ### Use Case